 Do I need a licence to busk on London Underground?

 Yes.
 London Underground is private land and they run their own busking scheme.
 Anyone wishing to obtain a licence must apply for an audition.
-The next auditions are due to be held in 2017.
+Auditions were held in summer 2017.
+They usually happen every 2 years.

 Do I need a licence to busk at Network Rail stations?

 Anyone wishing to perform at Network Rail stations must apply to be part of the scheme.
 All the details can be found on our Network Rail webpage.

 Are the pins on the map the only spots available, or by following the rules can I play in other places as well?

 The pitches that have been identified are in areas of high demand, such as tourist spots, to help manage the cumulative impact on the area.
 There are many other great places to perform throughout London and providing you follow the Buskers' Code and are on public land, you shouldn't have any problems.

 The rule of thumb is that if pitches have been identified in an area, refer to the pitch guidance and use the pitch if appropriate.
 If no pitches have been identified, use the Buskers' Code to guide you.

 On the map you will see coloured pins that mark busking pitches across London.
 The red, yellow and green pins mark recommended locations where busking is encouraged and supported by the local community.
 If you click on a pin, more information will appear for that pitch.
 Pitches are rated by impact an act will have: